-From afar, first of all, we thought that Uluru looked so smooth, as it approached the rugged formation began to show its true beauty, it certainly was perfect to the human eye.
-We felt as each groove, curve, cave and imperfection told many stories about the ancient history of the wildly wonderful “Rock in the middle of nowhere”.
+From afar, first of all, we thought that Uluru looked so smooth.
+Then, as it approached, the rugged formation began to show its true beauty.
+It certainly was perfect to the human eye.
+So we felt as each groove, curve, cave, and imperfection told many stories about the ancient history of the wildly fantastic “Rock in the middle of nowhere”.

 The name Uluru comes from the local Anangu, the Pitjantjatjara people.
-The iconic landmark stands at 348 metres high and did you know that Uluru is actually 24 meters taller than the Eiffel Tower in Paris, crazy hey!
+The iconic landmark stands at 348 metres high, and did you know that Uluru is 24 meters taller than the Eiffel Tower in Paris, crazy hey!

-Get your walking shoes on and enjoy a nice 9.4km walk around the base of Uluru, stopping along the way to see all the incredible things that the outback has to offer, also there are wheelchair accessible tracks (please research before you arrive at Uluru).
-If you’re more of a sit and look you can always take a camel tour around the rock which is definitely something worth experiencing.
+Get your walking shoes on and enjoy a pleasant 9.4km walk around the base of Uluru, stopping along the way to see all the incredible things that the outback has to offer.
+Also, there are wheelchair accessible tracks (please research before you arrive at Uluru).
+If you’re more of a sit and look, you can always take a camel tour around the rock, which is something worth experiencing.

-There is also a cultural centre located close to the rock, it’s a must-do to check out the talented culture and a chance to experience some activities with local artists.
+There is also a cultural centre close to the rock.
+It’s a must-do to check out the talented culture and a chance to experience some activities with local artists.

 Do you feel like a fancy outback dinner overlooking the breathtaking Uluru at sunset and gazing at the bright stars that surround you?
 That would be a world-class dining experience, feast on a gourmet buffet of authentic Australian delicacies.

-We highly recommend booking a tour when you plan on visiting as it will give you in-depth informative information about Uluru that you would have never heard or seen of before.
+We highly recommend booking a tour when you plan on visiting as it will give you in-depth, informative information about Uluru that you would have never heard or seen before.

-For us, as a young couple we feel it is such a privilege to get to witness the precious piece of history that many only dream about, it’s definitely a place that we cannot wait to visit again one day.
+As a young couple, we feel it is a privilege to witness the precious piece of history that many only dreams about.
+It’s a place that we cannot wait to revisit one day.